 Hang on a second.
 The FedEx truck conveying your most recent order from your supplier is drawing close to your front door.
-The driver wheels up six boxes, 40 pounds each and full of product.
-Estimating, it looks like about 300 items, total.
+The driver wheels up six boxes, 40 pounds each, full of product.
+Estimating, it looks like about 300 items total.
 The order from your supplier has arrived just when things are about to pop off.

 Prep centers to the rescue.
-Dispersed across the country (and globe if you’re an international seller), prep centers shoulder this burden for you.
-For a nominal fee–most often per item–a prep center will receive your wares, unbox them, inspect for damages, prep, pack, bundle, and ship it all off without you needing to lift a finger.
+Dispersed across the country (and the globe if you’re an international seller), prep centers shoulder this burden for you.
+For a nominal fee–most often per item–a prep center will receive your wares, unbox them, inspect for damages, prep, pack, bundle, and ship them all off without lifting a finger.

-So you’re interested in this concept of offloading the grunt work to someone else.
-How do you go about finding a prep center in the first place andhow do you know if they’re any good?
+So you’re interested in offloading the grunt work to someone else?
+How do you find a prep center in the first place, and how do you know if they’re any good?

-I use a prep center for the majority of the wares I sell from my Amazon business and have seen more than a handful of folks ask these questions.
-This post will break down what I look for in a prep center, the kinds of things I’ve found to be most important when choosing between multiple centers, and a few optional considerations that may be worth taking a look at in some scenarios.
+I use a prep center for most of the wares I sell from my Amazon business and have seen more than a handful of folks ask these questions.
+This post will discuss what I look for in a prep center, what I’ve found to be most important when choosing between multiple centers, and a few optional considerations that may be worth considering in some scenarios.

 The Mental Checkpoint

-So you’re on board with the notion of offloading your product prep to a third party.
+So you’re offloading your product prep to a third party.
 Awesome!
 Making that decision is a big one.
-When we first start on our Amazon selling journey, it’s incredibly common for sellers to self-prep or to contract the job out to ~child labor~ their children for a nominal allowance.
+When we first started on our Amazon selling journey, it was widespread for sellers to self-prep or to contract the job out to their children for a nominal allowance.
 Maybe you have a friend or a partner that’s willing to help.
 We take advantage of this for as long as we can but at some point, what started as a cost-saving measure turned into a time suck.

 How to choose a prep center

 Acknowledging you have a problem is the first step, but a big one.
-Now that we have that out of the way, it’s time to walk the road to the recovery of our time and sanity.
-I’ve broken down what I find to be most important when selecting a prep center and in a specific order.
-I’ve sorted these qualifiers based on how they can potentially impact you and your business and their effect on getting products up to The Mothership(Amazon warehouses) quickly.
+Now that we have that out of the way, it’s time to walk the road to recovering our time and sanity.
+I’ve broken down what I find most important when selecting a prep center and in a specific order.
+I’ve sorted these qualifiers based on how they can impact you and your business and their effect on quickly getting products up to The Mothership(Amazon warehouses).

 Decide on a location

-Location is in the vast majority of cases the most important criteria.
+In the vast majority of cases, location is the most important criterion.
 The geographical area in which the prep center resides controls several factors:

 - How quickly the product can get into the prep center’s hand from your supplier(s).